gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**Restoring a backup**

-Not only you can take a backup of an application but you can also restore a previously saved snapshot.
-This form of the *rhc* command restores the git repository, as well as the application data directories and the log files found in the specified archive.
+Not only you can take a backup of an application, but you can also restore a previously saved snapshot.
+This form of the *rhc* command restores the Git repository, as well as the application data directories and the log files found in the specified archive.
 When the restoration is complete, OpenShift Enterprise runs the deployment script on the newly restored repository.
 To restore an application snapshot, run the following command:

 	$ rhc snapshot restore firstphp -f firstphp.tar.gz